How to Calculate pH and pOH of a Solution?

 where Kw = ionic product of water

-Chemical reactions which absorbed a specific heat by the system from the surroundings are known as endothermic reactions in thermodynamics.
+Chemical reactions that absorb a specific heat by the system from the surroundings are known as endothermic reactions in thermodynamics.

-The ionic product of hydrogen ion and hydroxyl ion has constant having the value of 10−14.
+The ionic product of hydrogen ion and hydroxyl ion has a constant having a value of 10−14.
 Therefore, from the Sorensen pH and pOH definition in chemistry,

 pH + pOH = 14